No-Bake Lemon Coconut Bars (Vegan & Gluten-Free)

 This post may contain affiliate links, please see our privacy policy for details

 It’s not often I get this excited about a recipe!
 These gluten-free Lemon Coconut Bars are zesty, refreshingly chilled, and almost taste like lemon-coconut ice cream.
 Not in the mood to bake?
-Give this dessert a try, and you’ll be pleasantly surprised – na baking required.
+This easy no-bake gluten-free lemon dessert comes together quickly and delivers big on flavor.
+If you love chilled sweet treats, you might also enjoy the Gluten-Free Strawberry Icebox Cake!

 top view of sliced lemon bars on a plate